 As you might expect from American Express Rewards, there is a strong focus on travel in points redemption options.
 As a member, you could convert your Rewards Points to up to ten frequent flyer programs, redeem points directly through American Express Travel Online, or pay with points at Webjet or Helloworld Travel.

 And when travel’s not an option?
-You could redeem your points for gift cards to give to employees who deserve a boost, you could shop with points at David Jones Online, or you could pay with points when you book tickets through Ticketmaster (although this may not be the best choice while there are still restrictions on events).
+You could redeem your points for gift cards to give to employees who deserve a boost, or you could shop with points at Myer.
 There is also the option to use points to pay off eligible purchases, or cover the card’s annual fee.

 Running through the various rewards programs, you can see it’s a similar story with each of the big players.
 While the details may change, there is typically a ‘store’ for physical goods and gift cards, and a system for booking travel or converting points to other frequent flyer programs.
 So, what should you do?
 Redeem now, or wait until travel is in play again?